kwaldenphd/python-anaconda/README.md

 <blockquote>Visit Python's <a href="https://docs.python.org/3/howto/logging.html">Logging HOWTO</a> documentation to learn more about the logging module.</blockquote>

-<blockquote>QX: Thoughts on this approach to identifying what's happening in your program.
-What seems appealing, what seems challenging, when could this be useful?</blockquote>
+<blockquote>Q6: What are your thoughts on this approach to identifying what's happening in your program?
+What seems appealing?
+What seems challenging?
+When or how could this approach be useful?</blockquote>

 # Python in Jupyter notebooks